160-Sodexo-NET-Bootcamp/ucuncuodev-ecuyar/README.md

 # Trash Management System API (updated) ⚡

-This project is third homework that made for Sodexo .NET Bootcamp.
-Also update of the [second homework.](https://github.com/160-Sodexo-NET-Bootcamp/ikinci-hafta-odevi-ecuyar)
+This project is third homework that made for Sodexo .NET Bootcamp and also an update of the [second homework.](https://github.com/160-Sodexo-NET-Bootcamp/ikinci-hafta-odevi-ecuyar)

 You can check the project's scope from the link.